Position

 10. The University of Chicago

-The University of Chicago offers Research Technician jobs in a research-intensive academic setting.
-The university is located in Chicago, Illinois.
+The University of Chicago offers Research Technician positions.
+They work in a top-tier academic setting.
+The main location is in Chicago, Illinois.

 How to earn more as a Research Technician?